department-of-veterans-affairs/next-build/READMEs/test-strategy.md

 - **Behavior-Driven Development**: An approach to development built around specifying behavioral contracts for a system and developing the system to function in strict adherence to those contracts.
 This should be restricted to user-facing behaviors such as the UI, as these tests are costly in terms of resources.

 - **Behavioral Testing**: Tests that determine whether the system's output acts in accordance with a behavioral contract.
 These tests are often specified in a syntax that is more friendly to non-engineers, like Cucumber, as part of Behavior-Driven Development.
+Here, these are restricted to behaviors as we would experience them with a browser.

 - **Boundary Testing**: (not to be confused with **Boundary Value Testing**) Similar to Learning Testing, tests that cover the specific surface of a third-party module's API that is actually in use.
 Very useful for testing module updates and as sanity checks, sources of minimally reproducible examples, etc.